SonyaJane/mobility-mapper-business-portal/TESTING.md

 Navigation Bar | Link is working as expected. | Pass Menu | Links are working as expected. | Pass
-Page title | Dynamically set and updates in browser tab and header | Pass CSRF tokens | Present in all forms for security | Pass Bootstrap toasts | Multiple messages can be shown at once, each in its own alert box | Pass Consistent branding | Mobility Mapper logo and color scheme are used throughout | Pass Meta tags & favicons | Multiple favicon sizes and meta tags included for cross-device/browser compatibility | Pass
+Page title | Dynamically set and updates in browser tab and header | Pass Bootstrap toasts | Multiple messages can be shown at once, each in its own alert box | Pass Consistent branding | Mobility Mapper logo and color scheme are used throughout | Pass Meta tags & favicons | Multiple favicon sizes and meta tags included for cross-device/browser compatibility | Pass